solidi/writing/69-the-toys-that-made-us-the-first-hot-wheels-sto-n-go-playset.md

 # Pouring the Pavement to Sto & Go

-It's hard to imagine my country's history without people who developed [Barbie](https://en.wikipedia.org/wiki/Barbie) and Hot Wheels under one roof.
+**IT’S HARD TO IMAGINE** my country's history without people who developed [Barbie](https://en.wikipedia.org/wiki/Barbie) and Hot Wheels under one roof.
 [Elliot](https://en.wikipedia.org/wiki/Elliot_Handler) and [Ruth Handler](https://en.wikipedia.org/wiki/Ruth_Handler) started in a California garage a decade before Silicon Valley got its name.
 They are the pioneers of making detailed toys at scale, delivering modern-era toys because they observed their children.
 They questioned and then acted intelligently.

 ![Elliot and Ruth Handler in 1951.
 Source: Associated Press](images/69-14.png)